Nevada Tax and Labor Law Summary

 Workers' Compensation Insurance

 Household employers in Nevada are not required to carry a workers' compensation insurance policy.
 However, we recommend obtaining coverage because it assists with medical expenses and lost wages if an employee has a work-related injury or illness.
 It also provides protection to the employer since workers who accept benefits generally forfeit their right to sue the employer regardless of fault.
-As part of the HomePay setup process, we can guide you to a convenient, affordable solution.
+You can get an instant quote and purchase a policy online or by contacting our workers’ compensation advisor, Clarke White, at 804-267-1210 or email@example.com.

 Nevada unemployment insurance is a state-managed program that provides financial assistance to help laid-off workers make ends meet until they can find another job.
 This insurance is funded through taxes that employers are required to pay on wages paid to employees.
 These taxes flow into a general fund and unemployment benefits are distributed from the fund to employees who are let go from their job due to no fault of their own.
 The Nevada Department of Employment, Training & Rehabilitation (DETR) determines whether or not an applicant qualifies for benefits after reviewing their online or paper application and/or by conducting a telephone interview.
 Benefits paid to a former employee by the DETR may trigger a future tax rate increase for the employer.